 - Malaysia Day: Celebrated annually on September 16, Malaysia Day is Malaysia's other patriotic holiday.

 - Chinese New Year: With such a large ethnic Chinese population in Malaysia, Chinese New Year is often the largest festival of the year.
-Dates vary from year to year, however, the festival usually hits in January or February.
-Read more about Chinese New Year and what to expect while traveling.
+Dates vary from year to year; however, the festival usually hits in January or February.

 - Deepavali: The Hindu festival of Deepavali (also spelled as Diwali) is widely celebrated in Malaysia, particularly in Kuala Lumpur and Penang.